 Slightly further away, the beautiful, walled port of Zadar is a thirty-minute drive away and well worth a visit.
 Take a walk around the historic centre, where Roman ruins stand alongside Venetian inspired churches.

-Departure airports: London Stansted, East Midlands and Manchester Departure day: Sunday Arrival airports: Zadar (ZAD) and Split (SPU) Flight duration: approx. 2 hours 35 minutes Airlines: Titan Airways (ZT) / Jet2 (LS) Transfer time: approx. 40 minutes from Zadar and 1 hour 45 minutes from Split
+Departure airports: London Stansted, East Midlands and Manchester (plus Edinburgh for 2018) Departure day: Sunday Arrival airports: Zadar (ZAD) and Split (SPU) Flight duration: approx. 2 hours 35 minutes Airlines: Titan Airways (ZT) / Jet2 (LS) Transfer time: approx. 40 minutes from Zadar and 1 hour 45 minutes from Split

 First 7 night dept: Sun 28 May / Last 7 night dept: Sun 22 Oct